aneurysmjs/uselazy/README.md

 react hook for lazy load and code-split react components or whatever you want.

-NOTE: at the moment this ONLY supports dynamic imports for React components where's a default export.

-named exports will be handle soon.
+NOTE: useLazy now handles both dynamic and named imports.

 <br />